jerryturcios08/Sharpshooter/README.md

 # Sharpshooter

 Green good.
 Red bad.
-Sharpshooter is an iPad game where you shoot as many green targets in 60 seconds.
+Sharpshooter is an iOS game where you shoot as many green targets in 60 seconds.